selimhaddioui/EFREI_JavaAvancee/TP1_Maven/readMe.md

   java -cp target/myApp-1.0-SNAPSHOT.jar fr.efrei.mavenapps.App
   ```

   Output :

-    > Here is the output.
+  > Hello World, this is Minh-Tri\!

-    #TODO happened.
+  I am 20 years old!

+  It seem that the source code has been executed using *.jar* file.

 * Write `mvn install` in **command prompt**.